btcpayserver/btcpayserver-doc/FAQ.md

 `wallet.gap_limit`

 There's no good answer to how much you should set the gap limit to.
 Most merchants set 100-200.
-If you're a big merchants with high transaction volume, you can try with even higher gap limit.
+If you're a big merchant with high transaction volume, you can try with even higher gap limit.

 Be aware that :

 * Higher gap limit may slow down the performance of your wallet
-* Not all wallets support the incraesed gap limit.
+* Not all wallets support the increased gap limit.
 If you import Electrum recovery seed into another wallet, you may not see all the funds again.

 When an invoice is created in BTCPay, it does it for all coins you have setup.
 You may want to increase the gap limit for altcoins as well in their supported wallets.